GLIMS-RGI/lake_terminating/README.md

 ### Lake-terminating glacier Level 3: lake is <ins>possibly</ins> relevant for glacier behvaiour

 The glacier is in contact with one or more small lakes (area >0.01 km<sup>2</sup>) that collectively are in contact with
 <10 % of the terminal perimeter.
-Glaciers in this lake-terminating level do not have visible impacts due to the lake
+Glaciers in this category do not have visible impacts due to the lake
 except along a very limited (<10 %) portion of the terminus.
 Cases that are unclear but likely are also included in this category.
 Additionally, we included cases where glaciers have multiple or unclear termini (e.g. ice cap margins) in this category, if expert judgment considered the adjacent lakes not relevant for glacier dynamics.